 If you’ve ever had the misfortune of tasting burnt coffee, you know that it’s highly unpalatable.
 Since you can’t drink it, you’ll have no choice but to dump the coffee, which is yet another waste of money.

 By the time you get home and turn off your coffee pot, the black sludge in there will not come out without a fight.
-It might take repeated washing and scraping the contents of the pot before the coffee is completely gone.
+It might take repeated washing with soap and scraping the contents of the pot before the coffee is completely gone.

 Maybe you enjoyed every last drop of the coffee you brewed this morning, but you still forgot to turn your coffee machine off.
 If there’s no coffee in there, since the pot is running, it can scorch your poor coffee pot.
 Even if there’s some coffee in the pot, if it’s less than a cup, then both the coffee and the pot can burn.